bastimeyer/dayz-linux-cli-launcher/README.md

-DayZ Linux workshop setup
+DayZ Linux CLI launcher
 ====

+## About

-This is an experimental and still work-in-progress setup+launcher script for workshop mods of DayZ standalone when running the game via Proton on Linux.
+This is an experimental launcher script for DayZ standalone on Linux when running the game via Proton.

 Proton is currently unable to start the game's own regular launcher application which sets up mods and launch parameters for the game client.
-The game however does work fine when launching the client directly, so mods can be set up and configured manually, which is what this script tries to do, similar to what the launcher would do.
+The game however does work fine when launching the client directly, so mods can be set up and configured manually, which is what this script does, similar to what the launcher would do.

+Automatic Steam workshop mod downloads are currently unsupported due to a limitation of Steam's CLI.
+Workshop mods will therefore need to be subscribed manually via the web browser.
+A URL for each missing mod will be printed to the output.

+Please see the "Important notes" section down below to get the game running on Linux.

 ## Usage

 ```
-Usage: dayz-mods.sh [OPTION]...
+Usage: dayz-launcher.sh [OPTION]...
 [MODID]...

-Automatically set up mods for the DayZ client
+Automatically set up mods for DayZ, launch the game and connect to a server,
-and print the game's -mod command line argument.
+or print the game's -mod command line argument for custom configuration.

 Command line options: